 Department of Pediatrics at the New York University Langone Medical Center, New York, NY

-The goal of this program was to increase pediatric resident and faculty member knowledge about the prevalence of exposure to secondhand smoke (SHS) and to teach them skills necessary to intervene at the point of service to reduce SHS exposure among their patients and families.
+The goal of this program was to increase pediatric resident and faculty member knowledge about the prevalence of exposure to SHS and to teach them skills necessary to intervene at the point of service to reduce SHS exposure among their patients and families.
 Counseling techniques and role playing were utilized during this event, and the Clinical Effort Against Secondhand Smoke Exposure (CEASE) program was drawn upon to help put these principles into every day clinical practice.